-Molecular basis of cell-cell junctions involved in epithelial barrier function Epithelia separate body compartments as barriers and selectively transport various substances, thereby contributing to the functions of organs and homeostasis.
-Our laboratory aims to clarify the molecular bases of specialized cell structures that are responsible for these basic roles of epithelia.
+Molecular basis of cell-cell junctions involved in epithelial barrier function

+The Epithelium separates body compartments as a barrier and selectively transports various substances, thereby contributing to various functions of organs and homeostasis.
+Our laboratory aims to clarify the molecular bases of specialized cell structures that are responsible for these basic roles of the epithelium.
 We focus on the cell-cell junctions involved in the regulation of paracellular transport (occluding junctions), including the tight junction and its related structures, and examine their molecular architectures, functions and dynamic behavior.
 One of the characteristic features of our research is that we identify structural or regulatory proteins of occluding junctions in our hands and characterize them.
-We take combined approaches of molecular biology, physiology and morphology including immunoelectron and freeze-fracture electron microscopy by using cultured epithelial cells and model organisms.
-For the study of cultured epithelial cells, we have recently introduced a system of gene disruption via genome editing.
-The following are ongoing projects. - 1.
-Elucidation of the molecular mechanism behind the diversity of the morphology and function of tight junctions. - 2.
+We take combined approaches of molecular biology, physiology and morphology, including immunoelectron and freeze-fracture electron microscopy, by using cultured epithelial cells and model organisms.
+Recent development of genome editing techniques have enabled us to perform convincing loss-of-function analyses of the proteins of our interests in cultured epithelial cells.
+The following are ongoing projects.

+- 1. Elucidation of the molecular mechanism behind the diversity of the morphology and function of tight junctions. - 2.
 Molecular dissection of tricellular tight junctions and elucidation of their physiological functions. - 3.
 Elucidation of the regulatory mechanism of cell-cell junction formation by using Drosophila genetics. - 4.
-Analyses of the response of epithelial cells to the changes in the external environment. - T. Higashi et al., J Cell Sci 126, 966 (2013) - Y. Oda, et al., J Cell Sci 127, 4201 (2014) - Y. Izumi and M. Furuse, Semin Cell Dev Biol 36, 186 (2014) T. Higashi et al., PLoS ONE 10: e0120674 (2015) Morphology and molecular architecture of tricellular tight junctions.
+Elucidation of the molecular mechanism behind the polarity formation of epithelial cells. - T. Higashi et al., J Cell Sci 126, 966 (2013)

+Y. Izumi et al., J Cell Sci 129, 1155 (2016)

+- Y. Oda, et al., J Cell Sci 127, 4201 (2014) - T. Higashi et al., PLoS ONE 10: e0120674 (2015) - B Angulin family Tricellulin Claudin-based TJ strands Angulin family Tricellulin

+Morphology and molecular architecture of tricellular tight junctions.

 A. A freeze-fracture electron micrograph of tricellular tight junctions in mouse intestinal epithelial cells.
 B. A model of the molecular organization of tricellular tight junctions.
 C. Localization of angulin-1/LSR (green) and occludin (red) in a frozen section of the mouse epididymis by immunofluorescence staining.

-FURUSE, Mikio Professor Cell Biology IZUMI, Yasushi Associate Professor Cell Biology OTANI, Tetsuhisa Assistant Professor Cell Biology SUGAWARA, Taichi Project Assistant Professor Cell Biology Division of Cell Signaling Department of Biosensing Research, Okazaki Institute for Integrative Bioscience
+FURUSE, Mikio Professor Cell Biology

+IZUMI, Yasushi Associate Professor Cell Biology

+OTANI, Tetsuhisa Assistant Professor Cell Biology

+SUGAWARA, Taichi Project Assistant Professor Cell Biology

+Division of Cell Signaling

+Department of Biosensing Research, Okazaki Institute for Integrative Bioscience

+TOMINAGA, Makoto Professor Molecular and Cellular Physiology

+SOKABE, Takaaki Associate Professor Cellular and Molecular Biology Sensory Biology

+OKADA, Toshiaki Project Associate Professor Molecular and Cellular Physiology

+SUZUKI, Yoshiro Assistant Professor Molecular and Cellular Physiology

+SAITO, Shigeru Assistant Professor Evolutionary Physiology Molecular Evolution

+TAKAYAMA, Yasunori Project Assistant Professor (Grant Project) Molecular and Cellular Physiology